|Christmas Gammon Glazed with Brandy and Coke.|

 3 Tbsp (45 ml) brandy (Klipdrift, if you want to be authentic)

 Weigh your piece of gammon, or make a note of the weight printed on the label.
 Put the gammon, ginger ale, beer, star anise, bay leaves, cloves, onion, cinnamon, mace and peppercorns into a large, deep pot.
 Add enough water just to cover the gammon.
-Bring to the boil, then turn down the heat so that the gammon cooks at a lively simmer.
+Bring to the boil, then turn down the heat so that the gammon cooks at a slow simmer.
 Partially cover the pot with a tilted lid.
 If you’re using a boneless gammon, cook the meat for 30-40 minutes per kilogram.
 If you’re using a gammon with a large bone, cook it for 45-55 minutes per kilogram, or according to the instructions on the wrapping.
 Check the pot now and then, and top up with more water if necessary.

 |Poaching the gammon in a rich, aromatic stock.|

 Preheat the oven to its hottest setting (220-240 ºC.)
 Pour the Coca-Cola into a large, fairly shallow pan (a wok is ideal), turn on the heat and bubble briskly until the liquid has reduced by half.
 Whisk in the Dijon mustard, the mustard powder, the sugar and the coffee powder.
 Turn up the heat and boil fast, stirring often, for 5 to 7 minutes, or until the liquid has reduced and is slightly syrupy.
 At this stage, you should be left with about 200 ml of liquid.
 Remove from the heat and stir in the lemon juice and brandy.